 Rachel Settlage served as a panelist during the 2015 Latina and Latino Critical Legal Theory, Inc. conference in southern California.
 Her panel's topic was "Victim/Survivor-Based Immigration Relief and the Realities of Immigration Enforcement."

 Hon.
-Gerald Rosen is the recipient of the 2015 John Hensel Award from the State Bar of Michigan Arts, Communication, Enterntainment and Sports Section; an award that recognizes an attorney or judge who has contributed significantly to the arts, entertainment or sports in Michigan.
+Gerald Rosen is the recipient of the 2015 John Hensel Award from the State Bar of Michigan Arts, Communication, Enterntainment and Sports Section.
+The award recognizes an attorney or judge who has contributed significantly to the arts, entertainment or sports in Michigan.
 Rosen is receiving the award to recognize the "grand bargain" he achieved as chief judicial mediator for the Detroit Bankruptcy case, saving the Detroit Institute of Art's world-class collection from the threat of liquidation.

 Peter Hammer participated in a roundtable discussion entitled, "How can Michigan cities be more inclusive and resilient?"
 It was part of an event, People Building Better Cities, at the University of Michigan.